bhatti/api-mock-service/README.md

 e.g. above example will be matched if content-type is `application/json` and it will validate that name query parameter is alphanumeric from 1-50 size.

-### Example Request Parameters:
+### Request Parameters:

-The example request parameters show the contents captured from the record/play so that you can use and customize to define matching parameters.
+The request parameters show the contents captured from the record/play so that you can use and customize to define matching parameters.

 - URL Query Parameters
 - URL Request Headers